ton-An/commitollama/README.md

 - Use Emojis: It allows you to enable or disable the use of emojis in commit messages.

-- Custom Emojis: It allows you to write down the emojis you want to use in the next template object in the VSCode config.json.
+- Custom Emojis: Allows you to specify the emojis you want to use in the next template object within the VSCode config.json.

   ```json
    "commitollama.commitEmojis": {